 WATCH: Oklahoma OC Jeff Lebby Press Conference

-Oklahoma offensive coordinator Jeff Lebby met with the media on Monday ahead of OU's Week 3 matchup with Nebraska.
+Oklahoma offensive coordinator Jeff Lebby met with the media on Monday ahead of OU's Week 4 matchup with Kansas State.

-Watch Oklahoma offensive coordinator Jeff Lebby's full press conference from Monday, Sept.
-12 ahead of the Sooners' Week 3 matchup with the Nebraska Cornhuskers on Saturday in Lincoln, NE.
+Watch Oklahoma offensive coordinator Jeff Lebby's full weekly press conference from Monday, Sept.
+19 ahead of the Sooners' Week 4 matchup with the Kansas State Wildcats on Saturday in Norman.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!